-The maximum amount of base land coverage on the parcel or project area shall be equal to the cumulative allowed base coverage of all land capability district(s), determined by applying the land coverage percentage for each district set forth in subsection 30.4.1 to the parcel or b.
+The maximum amount of base land coverage on the parcel or project area shall be equal to the cumulative allowed base coverage of all land capability district(s), determined by applying the land coverage percentage for each district set forth in subsection 30.4.1 to the parcel or project area, as determined by subparagraph 2 above.
+The placement of this base land coverage is subject to the restrictions in subparagraph b below.

+b.
 Parcel or Project Area of One-Third Acre or Less